vanvand/MERN_Intro_workout_app/README.md

 create MongoDb project and database, get connection url for application and put in .env file
 $ npm i mongoose
 add connection config to server.js

+## 4- Models & Schemas

+create models/WorkoutModel.js with workoutSchema create handler function for route: POST a new workout